malisetti/x/README.md

 * TWITTER_CONSUMER_SECRET_KEY=

-there are two http endpoints.
+there is one http endpoint.

-1. `/` serves the index html
+. `/` serves the index html or json based on reqquested content-type
-2. `/json` serves the news items as json

 (order of list items is randomized between requests)